gStarhigh/pro5/Deployment_README.md

 Runtime

-17. In the root of your directory create a file called:
+19. In the root of your directory create a file called:
     - "runtime.txt"

-18. Within the runtime.txt file, add this:
+20. Within the runtime.txt file, add this:
     - "python-3.9.16"

-19. Make sure all servers are terminated, use the command:
+21. Make sure all servers are terminated, use the command:
     - "CTRL-C" or "CMD-C".

+We can now deploy the project for the first time to Heroku.
+- Make sure everything is committed and pushed to github!

+22. Open Heroku and navigate to the Deploy tab.

+23. Click on "Connect to GitHub"

+24. Search for your repo and click "Connect"

+25. Click in "Enable automatic deployes(optional)"

+26. Use the "Manual deploy" and click "Deploy Branch"

+When the app is deployed, copy the url to the deployed app and go back to the config Vars section.

+27. Here we need to change 2 Keys and values:
+    1. KEY: "ALLOWED_HOST"  VALUE: "post in the deployed URL"
+    - Make Sure to remove "https://" at the beginning and the trailing "/" at the end of your URL.
+    2. KEY: "CLIENT_ORIGIN" VALUE: "post in the deployed URL"
+    - KEEP the "https://" at the beginning, but remove the trailing "/".

+28. Now you can redeploy your app from the dashboard if needed.

+Good luck!

 ---
 ## Github Pages